hardik0108/SmartFileOrganizer/README.md

 Smart File Organizer

-A modern desktop application built with Python that automatically organizes files into categories based on their file extensions.
+A modern Python desktop application that automatically organizes files into categories based on their file extensions.

-Smart File Organizer started as a simple Python file-organizing script and was developed into a complete desktop application with a professional GUI, preview mode, undo support, JSON-based settings, logging, and optional automatic folder monitoring.
+Smart File Organizer started as a simple Python file-organizing script and was developed into a practical desktop application with a professional GUI, preview mode, undo support, customizable JSON-based settings, logging, and optional automatic folder monitoring.

 ✨ Features

 📁 Select any folder and organize its files

-👀 Preview where files will be moved before organizing
+👀 Preview file movements before organizing

 ⚡ One-click manual organization

-🤖 Optional Auto Organize mode for newly created files
+🤖 Optional Auto Organize for newly created files

 ↩️ Undo the last organization operation

-🔧 Customize file-extension rules through the Settings UI
+🔧 Customize file-extension rules from Settings

 📊 Progress bar and file statistics